-Queen Latifa stars in a movie title Last Holiday.
-She is mistaken told by her doctors she has a terminal illness and has a very short time to live.
-Believing that she is dying and her days are numbered, she decides to do the one thing on her bucket list that she has dreamed about all her entire life: travel to Europe.
+Queen Latifa stars in a movie titled, Last Holiday.
+She is mistakenly told by her doctor that she has a terminal illness and has a very short time to live.
+Believing that she is dying and her days are numbered, she decides to do the one thing on her bucket list that she has dreamed about her entire life; travel to Europe.

 She goes to her bank and withdraws all her life savings.
 She intends for this dream vacation to be an experience of a lifetime.
-Queen Latifa character in the movie books her plane travel first class to once in her lifetime experience what the rich people experience when they travel.
+Queen Latifa’s character in the movie books her plane travel first-class in order to feel once in her lifetime, what the rich people enjoy when they travel.

-She books her hotel reservation in a five-star hotel where the rich people stays and picks the high rollers penthouse suite, which includes the luxury pamper package only for the rich people.
+She books her hotel reservation in a five-star hotel where the rich people stay and picks the high-rollers’ penthouse suite, which includes the luxury pamper package only for the rich people.
 She dines out every night at the finest five-star restaurants where the rich people eat.
 She lives on the financial edge as if there is no tomorrow.

-Many of you live your financial lives the pretty much the same way.
+Many of you live your financial lives pretty much the same way.
 You spend as if there is no tomorrow.
 One of the definitions of maturity is learning to delay pleasure.
-If you struggle like me and many others in your spending here’s 5 tips from Financial Peace University www.fpu.com to help you make wise choices when buying items over $300:
+If you struggle in your spending like us, and many others, here’s 5 tips from Financial Peace University www.fpu.com to help you make wise choices when buying items over $250: